Energy management made easy

 When the outside temperature is close to the base temperature of the building, the building will often require little or no heating.
 Degree-day-based calculations are particularly inaccurate under such circumstances:

 Matters are complicated further if the building has both heating and air conditioning.
 Under such conditions (an outside temperature close to the base temperature), a building will often require both heating and cooling to maintain a constant inside temperature over the course of a single day.

 An energy-efficient building would usually sacrifice the maintenance of a constant temperature by ensuring that the temperature above which the air conditioning came on was a few degrees higher than the temperature below which the heating came on (a "comfort zone").
 However, it is rare for real-world buildings to have perfect HVAC control.
 In fact, poor HVAC control can often result in a building being heated at the same time as it is being cooled - not very energy efficient at all!

-Anyway, the upshot of all these complexities is that, when the outside temperature is close to the base temperature of the building, degree-day-based calculations typically fall apart.
-The inaccuracies introduced by the base temperature problem and the intermittent heating problem are hugely exaggerated, making it near impossible to place any confidence in results.
+Anyway, the upshot of all these complexities is that, when the outside temperature is close to the base temperature of the building, degree-day-based calculations are typically much less reliable.
+The inaccuracies introduced by the base temperature problem and the intermittent heating problem are exaggerated, making it difficult to place much confidence in results.